 Because it’s generally fairly easy to teach a good /t/ sound, I like to use the strength of this production to teach kids to make “ch.”

-What you need: a child who can produce /t/, a tongue depressor if tactile cues are needed or a mirror if visual support for lip rounding would help
+- a mirror if visual support for lip rounding would help

 Tell the child to produce a /t/ sound.
 Praise them for the good sound.